marcj/TypeRunner/README.md

 `TypeRunner warm` means the bytecode could be directly executed because it was cached.
 Generally it is assumed that only a few files change, for example if you have a project with 100 files and edit one and then rerun type checking, then only the changed one has the slower `cold` timing.
-Note that compilation has not yet been optimised (it still uses a slow memory allocator which can be improvement by a tenfold).
+Note that compilation has not yet been optimised (it still uses a slow memory allocator which can be improvement roughly tenfold).

 Note that `tsc` numbers are after 10 iterations (the JavaScript engine V8 JIT optimises it early already), which somewhat leads to a wrong conclusion.
 Only 1 iteration is 10x slower and a cold `tsc` start even slower because of the initial bootstrap